kismetwireless/kismet/docs/dev/webui.md

 });
 ```

-Notice that we provide the name of our modue in `cbmodule` - this needs to match the module definition at the top of the file.
+Notice that we provide the name of our module in `cbmodule` - this needs to match the module definition at the top of the file.

 Finally, we'll show an example of doing custom drawing in a column.
 Because the render function happens too early, the easiest way to accomplish custom elements drawn on a row is to combine a render function which inserts a placeholder, and a draw function which gets called when that row is visible.